Alstonville, New South Wales: Facilities

 Crawford house, a pioneer house situated next to Elizabeth Ann Brown park is now a historical museum.
 Directly behind is the town's major shopping centre, Alstonville Plaza, which has a few specialty shops, and a major supermarket.
 The town has a post office but no longer has any bank.

 Summerland Farm, previously known as the "Summerland House With No Steps", has been operating near Alstonville since 1971.
 A business of Aruma, formerly House with No Steps, Summerland Farm provides training and employment for in excess of 100 people with a disability in fields such as farming and hospitality.
 A must see tourist attraction, major distribution hub for regional farms and a working avocado and macadamia farm, Summerland Farm is one of the region's oldest and most successful tourism and horticulture businesses.

 Alstonville has two stationed emergency services, Fire & Rescue NSW Station 204 and NSW Police.

 Economy

 An industrial estate is located in Russleton Park, with cement, macadamia processing and rural supplies dominating.
 In addition, numerous bus depots are located here, and there is a mail sorting facility.
 The industrial estate is located across the highway from Wollongbar; however, it is not a part of Wollongbar.

 Alstonville is also home to many locally-run shops and services.

 Schools

 The town of Alstonville is home to two public and one private school: Alstonville Public School (state primary), St Joseph's School (Catholic primary) and Alstonville High School (state secondary).
 In 2016 the newly built Alstonville Preschool was opened, situated next to the Olympic Swimming Pool.

 Transport

 Transport between Alstonville and Wollongbar, is by either car, or foot/bike, as a path runs between Bulwinkel Park and the shopping centre at Wollongbar.

 There is a regular bus service operating between Ballina and Lismore which passes through Alstonville.

+Air travel is served by Ballina Byron Gateway Airport, which is located 17 km east of the town.